harumuki/thorsten-hans.com/_posts/2019-02-12-terraform-the-definitive-guide.md

 Execute the *Terraform* script using `terraform apply` and check the log messages for the `storage_account_access_key`.

 {% include image-caption.html imageurl="/assets/images/posts/2019/terraform-guide-2.png"
-title="Terraform Outputs - printed by terraform apply" caption="Terraform Outputs - printed by terraform apply" %}
+title="Terraform Guide for Azure - printed by terraform apply" caption="Terraform Outputs - printed by terraform apply" %}

 ## Overrides